 - Search for your target’s name on the list.

 - Once you’ve found them, click the envelope icon to send your message.

 8. Start sharing content on LinkedIn.

 A surefire way to get more eyeballs on your LinkedIn profile is by sharing relevant, interesting content.
+If you are struggling with writing do not let this stop you, hire writers which will definitely know their work.
 This will not only grow your network but also establish you as an expert in the field.

 Use LinkedIn’s native content system to write short stories about your professional achievements, fails and gains, tips and tricks, etc. If you already blog somewhere else, go ahead and reuse that content on LinkedIn!

 Don’t let the fear of Google’s duplicate content penalty keep you from using this hack.
 There is no such thing.
 Especially if you first publish on your own site, wait a week, and then publish on LinkedIn.

 You’ll publish your LinkedIn post via the “Publisher” feature.
 If those posts happen to go viral, they’ll appear on LinkedIn Pulse – which is basically LinkedIn Publisher’s greatest hits of the moment.